cameronmcnz/cameronmcnz/_posts/2021-02-09-roshambo-code-scramble-game.md

 Again, the [raw code is here](https://raw.githubusercontent.com/cameronmcnz/cameronmcnz/main/ajax-javascript.txt).

 If you copy and paste the code below, you may pull in unwanted HTML characters from the webpage.
+Copying the raw code is the safest bet.

 <hr/>
 <pre>Here are the number of wins: